hbr/alba-lang-description/docs/tour.md

 ### Function Type

-The function type and its relation functions are defined in the modules [`function`][function] and [`function_logic`][function_logic].
+The function type and its related functions are defined in the modules [`function`][function] and [`function_logic`][function_logic].

     -- Types